a-soong/1701QCA-Assessment2/index.md

 Testing the tunes with a buzzer on the breadboard:

 ![Image](test1.png)

+Nothing groundbreaking but I'm glad that at least something works.
+At this stage it plays the opening tune when turned on and then the angry tune after 5000 m/s.
 ## Design process discussion ##
 For this project I wanted to create a simple robot 'friend' with a quirk.
 It's not an unique innovative concept or design, it's really just for fun and a bit of novelty.
 I spent a lot of time researching and looking into similar designs, and to see what sort of functions I could and couldn't get to work with the micro:bit.
 If this project was using Arduino I think I'd be able to do a bit more with adding sensors in this timeframe, but with the current situation and the micro:bit it's really just playing around and seeing what's going to work best and what isn't.